bscheidelman/poker_project/README.md

 ### Categorization Bot:
 This bot employs a categorization-based approach to evaluate poker hands and make decisions at different stages of the game (preflop, flop, turn, and river).
 It maintains a range of potential hands and adapts its strategy based on calculated equities and opponent actions.
 This bot currently beats the Intermediate Bot by an average of 4.78 BB per hand.
 ### Intermediate Bot:
-An intermediate-level poker bot that uses equity calculations to make decisions.
+An intermediate-level poker bot that uses equity calculations to create a variable decision based strategy.
 It adjusts its strategy according to the current pot size, cost to call, and the strength of its hand.
 ### Simple Bot:
 A basic poker bot that follows a straightforward strategy.
 It evaluates its hand's equity and makes simple decisions based on predefined thresholds.
 ## Equity Calculator: